A Data-Driven Interpolation Method on Smooth Manifolds via Diffusion Processes and Voronoi Tessellations: Proposed Methodology

-A crucial step in the proposed methodology is the selection of the parameter $\varepsilon$, which serves as an infinitesimal scale parameter in accordance with Theorem~\ref{teoremaprincipal}.
-As established therein, $\varepsilon$ must be sufficiently small for $g_\varepsilon$ to provide an accurate approximation of the smooth function $g$.
+A crucial component of the proposed methodology is the selection of the bandwidth parameter $\varepsilon$, which plays the role of an infinitesimal scale in accordance with Theorem~\ref{teoremaprincipal}.
+As shown therein, $\varepsilon$ must be sufficiently small for the kernel-based approximation $g_\varepsilon$ to accurately recover the underlying smooth function $g$.

-However, excessively small values of $\varepsilon$ can lead to numerical instabilities.
-Specifically, the Gaussian weights
+However, choosing $\varepsilon$ too small may lead to severe numerical instabilities.
+In particular, the Gaussian weights

-used in the discrete approximation of Equation~\eqref{ecuacionaprox2}, decay rapidly as $\varepsilon \to 0$.
-This causes the weights to become highly concentrated near zero, thereby neglecting the influence of neighboring points and degrading the approximation quality.
-Moreover, the normalization factor $\mathbf{Nm}_\varepsilon(x)$, defined in Equation~\eqref{normalizafactor}, may become extremely small, which can destabilize the reciprocal term
+which appear in the discrete approximation \eqref{approximacion1}, decay rapidly as $\varepsilon \to 0$.
+As a consequence, the kernel becomes overly localized, effectively neglecting the contribution of neighboring data points and deteriorating the quality of the approximation.

+Moreover, the normalization factor $\mathbf{Nm}_\varepsilon$, defined in \eqref{factordiscnorm}, may become arbitrarily small.
+This leads to numerical instability due to the presence of the reciprocal term